 The affectionate name children use towards their father (padre) in Italian is papà.
 It is the equivalent of dad, daddy or pa in English.

-A very easy mistake to make when you first start learning Italian is to accidentally place the emphasis on the first rather than the last syllable.
-If you place it on the first, you get the papa which is the word for the pope!
+A very easy mistake you might make when you first start learning Italian is to accidentally place the emphasis on the first rather than the last syllable.
+If you place it on the first, you get papa which is the word for the pope!

 Mio papà ha conosciuto il papa.

 Also make sure not to confuse it with the similar sounding pappa, the childish word for food and the name for baby food or mush.